andre-anan-gilbert/Twitter-Sentiment-Analysis/README.md

 If issues arise, try to redeploy k8s resources.

-After initial startup it might fail if executed to quickly after starting kafka.
+After initial startup, it might fail if executed too quickly after starting kafka.
 Just re-run **skaffold dev** a little bit later.

 If deployment still doesn't work, here are some commands to completely redeploy Hadoop and Kafka <br />
 To delete strimzi resources